4paradigm/OpenMLDB/README.md

 ![Benchmark](images/benchmark.png)

-The benchmark result shows that FEDB has outstanding performance compared with SingleStore and SAP HANA.
+The benchmark result shows that FEDB can be one to two orders of magnitude faster than SingleStore and SAP HANA.

 ## Roadmap